spatie/laravel-error-share/README.md

 composer require spatie/laravel-error-share
 ```

 That's it.
-Trigger an error and now you'll see a share button.
+Trigger an error and you'll see a share button.

 ## Testing